 The CoE has taken a more comprehensive approach by publishing and refining a draft on cybercrime (Sofaer 2001).
-The Draft includes a detailed description of the concepts, computer system, computer data, and data traffic (Convention on Cybercrime activities in cyberspace.
+The Draft includes a detailed description of the concepts, computer system, computer data, and data traffic (Convention on Cybercrime 2001).
+The Draft also includes several provisions which criminalize some of the activities in cyberspace.
 Chapter II defines specific crimes against computer systems: